freewind-demos/javascript-docusign-email-signing-demo/README.md

-# Quick Start for Node: Send an Envelope via email
+# DocuSign Quick Start for Node: Send an Envelope via email

 This quick start example shows you how to send a PDF to a signer via email.